pdxiv/wasm-audioworklet/README.md

 # WebAssembly Audio Generator with AudioWorklet

-This is a test to see
+This is a test to see if it is possible to use WASM to efficiently generate audio in a web browser.

 ## Buildning the WASM